Sudo-Chazz/Rust-calculator/README.md

 Just a simple CLI calculator created while learning the programming language Rust

+How to compile:
+`Cargo build --release` from within the calculator folder

 ## How to use the calculator and its limitations:

 * only 2 numbers can be passed inot the calculator